macaw-cad/sxa-umbrella/readme.md

 The SXA Umbrella front-end folder contains two important folders for your front-end work:

 - **Media Library** - for all themes and grids related stuff
-- **Rendering Variants** - for multiple rendering variant collections
+- **Rendering Variants** - for multiple rendering variant collections (one collection per site)

 ## Media Library

 The `Media Library` folder follows the structure of Sitecore.
 Add subfolders for **Extension Themes**, **Base Themes** and **Themes** as required. **Grids** should live is the `Feature` folder (e.g. `Feature/DMP/DMP Bootstrap 4`).

-Within `Themes` you can directly create a theme folder (e.g. `Themes/DMP`), of organize new themes in a `Tenant/Site/Theme` structure.
+Within `Themes` you can directly create a theme folder (e.g. `Themes/DMP`), of organize new themes in a `Tenant/Site/Theme` structure as Sitecore when you select to create a new theme on creation of a new site.

 ```
 Media Library